• Skip to primary navigation

 Maple butter mashed sweet potatoes

 Creamy mashed sweet potatoes is such a luscious side dish for pretty much anything and is a regular feature on our family’s menu.
-From quick weeknight dinners where it’s served alongside chicken or pan-seared fish or as part of a feast for Sunday lunch (it is particularly fabulous served with roast chicken and crunchy potatoes).
+From quick weeknight dinners where it’s served alongside chicken or pan-seared fish (any protein, really) or as part of a feast for Sunday lunch.
+Think roast chicken, crunchy roasted potatoes and green beans.
+Swoon!
+It’s also a fantastic form of carbohydrates, full of fiber and vitamin C. So it’s healthy to boot!

 This version is our family’s favorite and is flavored with maple syrup, butter and thyme.
 It’s luscious and creamy and totally delicious and will make the perfect Thanksgiving side dish.